When We Dance: Critical reception

 Larry Flick from Billboard magazine complimented the song as a "lovely pop ballad, which rides a wonderful contrast between poignance and romance.
 Sting has rarely sounded so warm and engaging, swirling around lilting keyboards and delicate acoustic strumming.
 Comfortably deep in the pocket of current radio trends without sounding contrived, richly produced single will likely meet with instant and ardent approval at several formats."
 Cashbox felt that the single "lacked the punch his earliest solo material had" and expressed disappointment over Sting's perceived pivot toward adult contemporary music.
 They also identified a "pleasant peacefulness" to the song they anticipated would become endearing to listeners.

+Live performances

+In March 2026, Sting performed the song as part of a live concert titled "Sounds like Art" he gave at the Rijksmuseum in Amsterdam.